Qweffy/my-podcast-app/README.md

 To start the development server, use the `dev` script.
 To build the project for production, use the `build` script.

+## CI/CD Configuration
+This project uses GitHub Actions to automate the build and test process.
+The workflow is configured to run on every push and pull request to the `main` branch, ensuring that the application can be built and tested in both development and production modes.

+### Workflow Configuration
+The CI/CD pipeline is defined in the `.github/workflows/build-and-test.yml` file.
+The workflow includes the following steps:

+1. **Checkout repository**: Clones the repository.
+2. **Setup Node.js**: Configures Node.js version 18.
+3. **Install dependencies**: Installs project dependencies using `yarn install`.
+4. **Build application**: Builds the application for both development and production modes.
+5. **Upload artifacts**: Uploads the build artifacts for verification.

+## API Endpoints
 The application uses the following API endpoints:

 - **Top 100 Podcasts**: `https://itunes.apple.com/us/rss/toppodcasts/limit=100/genre=1310/json`